 - Pelvic inflammatory disease (PID)

-- Trichomoniasis, a parasitic infection typically contracted and caused by having unprotected sex
+- Trichomoniasis, a parasitic infection you can get from having unprotected sex

 - Vaginal atrophy, the thinning and drying out of the vaginal walls during menopause

-- Vaginitis, irritation in or around the vagina
+- Vaginitis, an irritation in or around the vagina

 - Yeast infections

-See the chart below to learn more about what a particular type of discharge might mean.
+Normal discharge is usually clear or milky white, while yellow, green, or gray discharge can mean there’s a problem.
+See the chart below to learn more about what different types of vaginal discharge might mean.

 - When did the abnormal discharge begin?